Rae Howells | poetry & journalism

 Reading at the National Library of Wales

-There will be a special bilingual reading from the A470: Poems for the Road anthology on 30 June.
+There was a special bilingual reading from the A470: Poems for the Road anthology.
+Rae joined ten other poets for the event.
+Click below to buy the book.

 Welsh Libraries' Author of the Month